bradleygolden/strider/README.md

 # Strider

-An agent framework for Elixir.
+An AI agent framework for Elixir.

 ## Why?